codephilip/authentication-middleware/README.md

 ## Logging

-This middleware uses @codephil/logging-middleware for structured logging.
+This middleware uses a local logging implementation for structured logging.
 All authentication and authorization events are logged with appropriate context and severity levels.

 Example log output: